The voices of women are powerful.

 We can be a part of the solution.

 This International Women’s Day, we want to keep making a difference by raising an additional $32,200 to make a significant impact on the lives of women in the Philippines.
 The funds will go towards building and renovating 12 toilet blocks and hand washing stations in the communities of Panay, Cebu and Negros.

 Let’s keep creating change.
 Restoring hope and dignity!

 Read more about the project in the Philippines and the impact it will have on the community.

 **Disclaimer: funds were updated as of 4 March 2021 and our Bolivia goal has been reached.
 A new goal has been set to fund the building of toilet blocks in the Philippines. *

 THE BOLVIA PROJECT, WE FUNDED TOGETHER:

 How to speak up for women on IWD

 We want to empower you to amplify the voices of women across the world on International Women’s Day.
 Here are a few ways you can lend your voice to Compassion:

 Together we will make a significant impact for women.
-Simply click on the link below to give to women in Bolivia.
+Simply click on the link below to give to women in Bolivia and the Philippines.